KastnerRG/vitis_docker/README.md

 make import
 ```

-- If you wish to create such a volume by install vivado from scratch, do the following:
+- If you wish to create such a volume by installing Vitis from scratch, do the following:
   - Download the Offline Installer (130 GB) named _AMD Unified Installer for FPGAs & Adaptive SoCs 2024.2.2: SFD All OS installer Single-File Download_ from [AMD website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2024-2.html)
   - Install it on a docker volume named `$(VOL)` with